QNLab-USTC/SimQN/docs/source/tutorials.models.qubit.rst

     H(q0) # hadamard gate
     CNOT(q0, q1) # controlled-not gate

+    q0.operate(H) # another way to operate Hadamard gate on qubit q0

+    # A stochastic operate.
+This operate will operate I, X, Y, Z gate with the possibility 0.7, 0.1, 0.1, 0.1 respectively.
+    # The process usually turns a pure state into a mixed state and is used to represent decoherence
+    q0.stochastic_operate([I, X, Y, Z], [0.7, 0.1, 0.1, 0.1])

 Those gates includes Pauli I, X, Y, Z gate, HADAMARD gate, T gate, S gate, phase rotate gate, CNOT gate.
 The detailed functions of those gates can be found at :doc:`qns.models.qubit`.
 Users can build their own quantum gates as well.

 Quantum measurement